BurhanH/burhanh.github.io/_posts/2019-06-23-python-comprehensions-thoughts.markdown

 Looks like the first function has 4 extra calls during an execution.
 It's definitely will save runtime for a huge amount of data calculation.

-My message is - in code, you can use simple code or use the comprehensions but it shouldn't be against readability, maintainability and definitely performance (!).
+My message is - in code, you can use simple code or use the comprehensions but it shouldn't be against readability, maintainability, and definitely performance (!).

 P/S: I should have compared different types of Python comprehensions and measured runtime for each type but it's in another article ;)